sebcej/api-conf/README.md

 export const saveUserData = declareApi({
     method: 'POST',
     url: 'user/account',
-    data: { // A data param can be added in config phase.
-This object will be merged automatically with the one passed on request
+    data: { // Data param can be added in config phase.
+This object will be merged with the one passed on request
         userType: 'tester'
     },
-    config: { // The custom config attribute will be directly merged to fetcher config, so it supports all the fetcher (ex. axios) params
+    config: { // Custom config attributes will be directly merged to fetcher config, so it supports all the fetcher (ex. axios) params
         headers: {}
     },
     parseRequestData: data => ({...data, isTest: true}),